DFE-Digital/get-into-teaching-api/README.md

 Quick start steps:

 - `az login`
-- `make local setup-local-env`
+- `make setup-local-env`
 - Set properties of the created env.local to "Always copy"
 - `docker-compose up`
 - Run the application in Visual Studio
 - Open the Swagger UI at `/swagger/index/html` or view the job queue at `/hangfire`

 ## Useful Links